steve4744/TNTRun/README.md

 # TNTRun_reloaded

-This was originally forked from the (now unsupported) TNTRun by Shevchik for Minecraft v1.9 and has been improved and updated as new versions of Minecraft have been released.
-The latest version runs on all Minecraft versions from 1.13 to 1.16.1, while the legacy version is for servers running Minecraft versions from 1.8 through to 1.12.2.

-## Description

-TNTRun is a fully automated minigame plugin that is based on the popular map TNTRUN.
-Players start on a layer of sand and every block that they step on disappears.
-If a player falls through a hole, he will continue to run on the layer below.
-When a player falls through the final layer he loses the game.
+TNTRun is a highly configurable, fully automated minigame for Minecraft servers.
+Traditionally players start on a layer of sand supported by TNT blocks, although any combination of blocks can be used, and every block that they step on disappears.
+If a player falls through a hole, he/she will continue to run on the layer below.
+Once a player falls through the final layer he/she loses the game and becomes a spectator for the remainder of the game.
 The last player remaining wins the game.

+This fork was created in 2016 from the unsupported TNTRun by Shevchik for Minecraft v1.10, and has been improved and updated as new versions of Minecraft have been released.
+The latest version of TNTRun_reloaded supports all Minecraft versions from 1.13 to 1.16.1, while the legacy version is supported for servers running Minecraft versions from 1.8 through to 1.12.2.
+The following description and features apply to the latest release.
+Many of the features will not be present in the legacy version which is maintained and supported on an 'as is' basis, and will only be updated if a bug is reported or an existing feature breaks.

+The plugin features a customisable shop where players can buy items such as double-jumps, splash potions and snowballs (with knockback), an option to enable PVP in an arena, and interfaces with HeadsPlus (by ThatsMusic99) allowing players to buy/wear custom heads during the game.

+Optionally, a fee can be set to join each arena, which can be monetary or any minecraft item such gold_nuggets.
+Rewards for winning the game can be set to any combination of coins, materials, XP or a command based reward.
+Scoreboards, leaderboards, placeholders and holograms are fully supported (see the Dependencies section below).

 ## Download

 If your server is running Minecraft 1.13 or later, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

-For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8) can also be downloaded from Spigot by visiting the "Version History" tab on the plugin pages.
+For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8) can be downloaded from Spigot by visiting the "Version History" tab on the plugin pages.

 Note that there is a legacy bug fix release (version 6.8.2) only available from the GitHub Releases tab above, which fixes a couple of bugs with Featherboard/scoreboards and with "stats".
 It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.1/TNTRun_reloaded_6.8.2.jar "v6.8.2")